terasolunaorg/terasoluna-gfw/README.md

 ### Using as a part of Template Blank Project

 In order to start using the common libaries, start with downloading Template Blank Project.
-Blank project already contains dependecies defined for Terasoluna Common Library.
+Blank project already contains dependecies defined for TERASOLUNA Common Library.

 ### Using maven